martinholden-skillsoft/generator-percipio/README.md

 1. Select the Percipio API
 1. Select the Operation

-One the generator has completed running you will need to configure the parameters for the API call in the `config/config.default.js` file.
+One the generator has completed running you will need to configure the parameters for the API call in the `config/default.js` file, and either populate the `.env` file or set environment values.

-The config file will list all the configurable parameters and include derscriptions from the OpeanAPI definition.
+The config file will list all the configurable parameters and include derscriptions from the OpenAPI definition.

 ## Getting To Know Yeoman